 - Day 3: Enjoy a Hula performance!
 (Book in advance or watch a free show)

 A trip to New York can be a great way to explore the exciting city and see some of the iconic landmarks that make it one of the most sought-after destinations in the world.
-The Big Apple has 5 boroughs in all with their own unique atmosphere.
+The Big Apple has 5 boroughs all with their own unique atmosphere.

 The Bronx is the birthplace of hip-hop music and is now known for its big parks, trees, and green spaces that make it one of the most beautiful places in New York.

-Brooklyn is iconic for the Brooklyn bridge, several museums, the Brooklyn Botanic Garden, Coney island, New York-style pizza, and beautiful street art.
+Brooklyn is iconic for the Brooklyn Bridge, several museums, the Brooklyn Botanic Garden, Coney Island, New York-style pizza, and beautiful street art.

 Manhattan is the most popular tourist brought and sought-after for shopping and entertainment.